HarshKapadia2/talks/elf/content.md

 The `a.out` file generated after compilation, as shown in the above image, is an ELF file.

-In reality, there is a lot going on on the backend for each step in the above image.
+In reality, there is a lot going on in the backend for each step in the above image.

 To compile a program, i.e., to create an executable binary, the high level steps are: